 In the early-to-mid-2000s, it was so popular, it was nicknamed the “CrackBerry.”
 Sadly, Blackberry failed to predict the rise of Apple’s iPhone and Google’s Android phones.

 According to Gartner, Blackberry claimed only 0.1 percent of the market in the second quarter–this is around 400,400 units sold.
 In November of last year, it released its first Android-powered device called the Priv.
 During that time, Chen said the company would need to see 5 million phones a year to stay in the consumer hardware business.
 He later lowered that number to 3 million.
-On the other hand, Chen said the company is on track to deliver 30 percent revenue growth in software and services for the full fiscal year.Opinions expressed here by Contributors are their own.
+On the other hand, Chen said the company is on track to deliver 30 percent revenue growth in software and services for the full fiscal year.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.